 Entertainment in Dubai is as endless as its allure, with a wide range of cultural and modern activities for all types of visitors to enjoy.
 Thanks to its vast size, golf is a great way to soak up the warm rays of the sun early in the morning and for those with children, the water park is an ideal way to wear off excess energy and cool off at the same time.

 Visitors to Dubai should be respectful of local laws and traditions as well as paying attention to the heat.
 Hats should be worn, sunscreen should be reapplied throughout the day and liquids need to be constantly replenished in order to avoid heat stroke.

 Cuisines from around the globe can be sampled in Dubai with a melting pot of delicious five-star meals through to cheap roadside takeaways.
 Alcohol can be enjoyed with a meal within hotel restaurants and a mixture of Indian, Middle Eastern and international dishes can be enjoyed for as little or as much as you can afford.

 Dubai has been dubbed the ‘Paris of the Middle East' due to its captivating charm, distinctive culture and enchanting character that exudes a luxurious way of living that many only dream about.
 The surrounding area is home to a unique blend of timeless deserts which contrast with the modern city buildings that help to make Dubai such a mesmerizing holiday destination.

 Shopping enthusiasts will feel as though they have landed in shopping paradise with the city's endless array of shopping opportunities to suit all requirements.
-Monster shopping malls are surrounded by charming local stores and there are endless designer shops aimed at those with flexible bank balances.
+Huge shopping malls are surrounded by charming local stores and there are endless designer shops aimed at those with flexible bank balances.

 Deciding where to stay in Dubai is easy once you know the city layout.
 Use this neighbourhood guide to choose your Dubai hotel.